licds/HC18Challenge/README.md

 # Dataloader
 Feel free to use pre-generated datasets from the pickle files <br>
-You can also use Original.ipynb to generate your own datasets
+You can also use Split.ipynb to generate your own datasets

 # Models
 Run any model you like using the .ipynb files.
 However, only AttentionUNet++.ipynb and Complete_UNet++.ipynb contain predictions with test dataset <br>